VIDEO

 Do you pay taxes when you inherit an IRA?

 Yes.
 Traditional IRA distributions are taxed as ordinary income when withdrawn.
-The original contributions were tax-deferred so taxes are due when beneficiaries take distributions.
+The original contributions were tax-deferred, so taxes are generally due when beneficiaries take distributions.

 Do inherited IRAs have the 10 percent early withdrawal penalty?